 Iowa ranks 3rd in the nation in wind generation output

 Advanced manufacturing is Iowa’s largest industry contributing $25 billion annually to the state’s economy.
-With nearly 4,000 manufacturing establishments employing over 210,000 people, Iowa continues to supply cutting-edge, innovative products in a myriad of industry sectors.
-Iowa’s top performing industry divisions hold a pre-eminent position in the United States.
+With nearly 4,000 manufacturing establishments employing over 15 percent of the workforce, Iowa continues to supply cutting-edge, innovative products in a myriad of industry sectors.
+Iowa’s top performing industry divisions hold a preeminent position in the United States.
 Industrial metal processing, automation precision machinery, environment control systems, digital and electronic devices and power generation equipment are highly specialized, surpassing the national trend.
 Other key industries include:

 • Industrial chemicals